|Trail Length: 1.0 miles||Type of trail: Loop|

 We turn off the busy Dallas Highway down a tree lined drive that is occasionally interspersed with wide fields.
 The trail visible to the west is the Cheatham Hill Connector.
 In this area on June_27, 1864, men under the command of Confederate Generals Benjamin Franklin Cheatham and Patrick Cleburne, two of the best generals on either side, withstood an assault of the Union IV Corps under the command of O. O. Howard, part of George Henry Thomas's Army of the Cumberland that spanned almost two miles.

 Parking for the trailhead is at the end of Cheatham Hill Drive.
 Walk to the south end of the parking lot to begin your hike.
 Although this trail can be hiked either way, it is designed to be walked counter-clockwise.
+For a complete discussion of the battle in this area see Fighting at Cheatham Hill.
 After passing through the fence, Mebane's Tennessee Battery is on the right.
 Enclosed in a waist-high dirt fortress, the cannon are nearly completely surrounded and would be difficult for advancing soldiers to see.
 Under orders not to fire until the Federals were upon them, these two cannon tore into advancing Yankees at nearly point blank range.

 As the hike continues a series of Confederate entrenchments on the left that would become known by both sides as the "Dead Angle."
 For the defender's safety, a wooden fence would have been built a foot or so above the fortified redoubt.
 Repeated assaults by Union forces upon the salient in Frank Cheatham's line directly behind the Illinois Monument proved fruitless.